tsw-devel/pre-execute/README.md

 # pre-execute

-This is a teraterm macro that executes the command described in preformated text.
+This is a teraterm macro that executes the command described in preformatted text.
 Execute the procedure described by markdown (or textile) as it is.
+You can also get logs at the same time.
-This software is released under the MIT License, see LICENSE.txt.
+This software is released under the MIT License, see LICENSE file.

 # How to use